MrZhuNi/salome_shape/src/ExchangePlugin/doc/importFeature.rst

 Import
 ======

+The feature Import allows to import an external file into a current study.

 It is possible to import files in following formats: BREP, STEP, IGES, XAO.
 To import a file into active part:

 #. select in the Main Menu *Part - > Import* item  or